benjamin-cates/CalcCLI/docs/files.md

 ## general.c
 `general.c` contains much of the commonly used code, including: `startup` and `cleanup`, constructors, freers, copiers, arguments lists, global variables, and commonly used functions like `calculate` and `recalloc`.

+## help.c
+`help.c` contains basic functions for handling help pages and also contains all of the metadata and content for the help pages.
+This file does not have any dependents.

 ## highlight.c
 `highlight.c` is solely composed of functions that return a color map in exchange for an expression.
 Some functions return an allocated string, and others accept a pointer to an empty string that is equal in length to the expression.